StickyTheStick12/TrainSim/readme.md

 make help
 ```

 To run the program, begin by installing the necessary dependencies.
+Ensure you have Python 3.10 or greater installed.
 You can either utilize the provided requirements list with the following command:
 ```bash
 pip install -r requirements.txt
 ```